iaheung/iaheung/README.md

 # Hi there, I'm Ian Heung.
 Welcome to my GitHub! 👋

 ### ⚛️ About Me
-I am from Hong Kong, but studied in the United States for 4 years at Davidson College, graduating in May 2024 with a Bachelor of Science in Physics and computer science minor.
+I am a postgraduate student based in London from Hong Kong.
+I went to university in the United States for 4 years at Davidson College, graduating in May 2024 with a Bachelor of Science in Physics and computer science minor.
 I am now currently pursuing a postgraduate degree in the United Kingdom at University College London in the MSc.
 Scientific and Data Intensive Computing program.

 I am interested in the application of data and machine learning to generate insights and solve complex problems, whether that be in physics, sports, or finance.